 Senior Officer, Civil Legal System Modernization Project at Pew Charitable Trusts

-Erika Rickard leads Pew’s work to modernize the nation’s civil legal system, piloting and evaluating technologies to assist people without access to a lawyer.
+Erika Rickard leads Pew’s work to modernize the nation’s civil legal system, piloting and evaluating technologies and tools to assist people without access to a lawyer.

 Felicity Conrad